-3-19-6-2 Derecognition from the books as a result of a substantial modification of the terms and conditions:
+3-19-6-2 Derecognition from the books because of a substantial modification of the terms and conditions:

-The Company derecognizes the financial asset upon renegotiation of the terms and conditions to the extent that the financial asset largely becomes a new instrument, recognizing the difference as a wind or loss as a result of the asset's derecognition from the books.
+The Company derecognizes the financial asset upon renegotiation of the terms and conditions to the extent that the financial asset largely becomes a new instrument, recognizing the difference as a wind or loss because of the asset's derecognition from the books.
 In the case of expendable cost debt instruments, newly recognized loans are classified as phase I for the purpose of measuring expected credit losses.

-In assessing if a financial instrument will be derecognized from the books or not among other things the company takes into account the following factors:
+In assessing if a financial instrument will be derecognized from the books or not, among other things, the company considers the following factors: